 One you have created an asset zip file according to this article (/articles/creating-component-assets), you'll want to import it into CONS3RT.
 To do so:

-Note: if you do not see the "+" button, you may need permissions added in your project
+Note: if you do not see the Add button, you need asset developer permissions in yo...

 An instance limit sets how many concurrent instances of an Asset that can be provisioned.
 This can be used to manage usage of an Asset that is constrained due to licensing considerations or physical resources.
 Once a instance limit is reached, the deployment runs will remain in the scheduled st...